Chiral higher-spin symmetry of the celestial twistor sphere: Chiral higher-spin algebras of the celestial twistor sphere

-to extract the OPE coefficients between two current $\tJ$ at first order in quantum correction.
-Here, the linear gauge transformation of the bulk field is $\delta \sA=\bar{\p}\cc$.
-It is useful to remind the reader that $\bar{\p}\cP(X_2,X_3)\sim \delta^{0,3}(X_2-X_3)$ and $\bar{\p}\sA\approx 0$ (on-shell).
+It is useful to remind the reader that $\bar{\p}\cP(X_2,X_3)\sim \delta^{0,3}(X_2-X_3)$ and $\bar{\p}\sA\approx 0$.
 Thus, by doing an integration by part, we see that the $t$- and $u$-channels will be pinched whenever $\bar{\p}$ acts on one of their propagators.
 The contributions associated with pinched diagrams can then be safely discarded by virtue of Lemma \ref{lem:tip-diagrams}.
 Furthermore, when $\bar{\p}$ acts on $\tA$, the diagrams will also vanish on-shell.

 Let us now compute the gauge variation of the $t$-channel.
-It is necessary to choose a convention for the orientation of vertices to avoid over counting, as propagators are bi-local in position space.
-Our convention is that fields are mostly incoming.
+It is necessary to choose a convention for the orientation of vertices to avoid over counting.
+In particular, we take fields to be incoming toward bulk vertices, while those coupled to currents are outgoing.
 Then,

 where

 Here, $\int_{\C}$ denotes the integration over the defect, and $\int_{\C^3}$ stands for integral over the bulk points.